May 03, 2014

 Torshi Liteh

-ترشی - Torshi (pickle) is a very common side dish in Persian cuisine served alongside rice and khoresh, kebobs and other traditional dishes.
-I have posted several of my favorite pickle recipes so far such as pickled eggplant and pickled vegetables among others. لیته - Liteh is a combination of pickled eggplant with a few other vegetables and herbs.
-For this recipe, I'm thrilled to have finally found سیب زمینی ترشی - sibzamini torshi (pickling potato), also known as یارالماسی - yaralmasy in Iran.
-Sibzamini torshi, which is called sunchokes/Jerusalem chokes, is a member of the sunflower family and is not related to artichokes nor is it from Jerusalem.
-For further information please check out the following link on sunchokes.
+One of my favorites is لیته (Liteh), a delicious combination of pickled eggplant, vegetables, and herbs.
+For this recipe, I'm thrilled to have finally found سیب زمینی ترشی - sibzamini torshi (pickling potato), also known as یارالماسی (yaralmasy).
+Sibzamini torshi, which is called sunchokes or Jerusalem artichokes, are members of the sunflower family.
+For further information, please check out the following link on sunchokes.

 Torshi Liteh